Model validation for aggregate inferences in out-of-sample prediction: Scoring rule applied with cross validation

+From here on in this manuscript we will only be discussing an aggregate MRP score and so no longer note this for notation readability.

-This brute-force implementation of leave-one-cell-out (LOCO) is not particularly efficient in terms of time/computational resources, but it does allow us to directly investigate whether the underestimation of error present found previously can be eliminated with this approach.
-Figure~\ref{fig:bruteforce_samplescore} shows that the error estimated with a brute-force LOCO approach is indeed slightly larger than that estimated using the full sample to model and estimate error.
-However, this is still a considerable underestimate for the true error, as shown by Figure~\ref{fig:bruteforce_truth}.
+When the model is refit excluding each cell (leading to $J+1$ model fits), we call this a brute-force implementation of leave-one-cell-out (LOCO).
+It is not efficient in terms of time and computational resources, but it does allow us to directly investigate whether the underestimation impact of cross validation on the magnitude of score estimate.
+Figure~\ref{fig:bruteforce_samplescore} shows that the score estimated with a brute-force LOCO approach is indeed slightly larger than that estimated using the full sample to model and estimate the score.
+However, this is still a considerable underestimate for the true score, as shown by Figure~\ref{fig:bruteforce_truth}.

-Despite the underestimate of the magnitude of the error, we believe that this approach is still useful to practitioners who wish to evaluate the relative efficacy of different models when estimating the population mean.
+Despite the underestimate of the magnitude of the score, we believe that this approach is still useful to practitioners who wish to evaluate the relative efficacy of different models when estimating the population mean.
 Unlike previous attempts, ordering is maintained.
-We advocate that the magnitude of the error be interpreted with caution.
+We advise that the magnitude of the score be interpreted with caution.